makerdiary/nrf52840-m2-devkit/docs/programming.md

-# Getting Started Out of the Box
+# How to Program the nRF52840 M.2 Module